documentcloud/documentcloud/app/views/help/uploading.markdown

 ## Optical Character Recognition

 We're using OCR software called [Tesseract][].
 For an absolutely free tool, it is pretty impressive, but you'll get better results with some of the fancier proprietary services like Abbyy or Nuance.
-If you have access to high quality [OCR][], we recommend that you OCR your document before you upload it to DocumentCloud.
+If you have access to high quality [OCR][], we recommend that you OCR your document before you upload it to sourceAFRICA.

 What's OCR?
 OCR is software that identifies each individual character or letter in a scanned document or image that would otherwise have no text information.